SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 #### Additions in the Class Declaration Part

 This section covers a selection of additions to declare classes.
 They are also covered in other sections below, e.g. [Additions Related to Inheritance and Instantiation](#additions-related-to-inheritance-and-instantiation).
 Find more information on the additions in the [ABAP Keyword Documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapclass_options.htm).
+The additions assume dealing with public classes, however, many of the additions are also possible for local classes.

 <table>